huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

   )
   ```

   See the [ULTRA adapters documentation](https://github.com/huawei-noah/SMARTS/blob/master/ultra/docs/adapters.md) to see what these adapters produce.
-The output of these observation adapters is what is passed into your agent's `act` method.
+The output of these observation adapters is passed into your agent's `act` method.

   > NOTE: If your agent does not use one of these ULTRA adapters, it will fail the
   evaluation.

 - `action_adapter`:

-  The action adapter is a `Callable` object (like a function) that takes the action that is returned from your agent's `act` method and attempts to do some post-processing on the action so that it can be interpreted by the SMARTS environment.
+  The action adapter is a `Callable` object that takes the action returned from your agent's `act` method and attempts to do some post-processing on the action so that it can be interpreted by the SMARTS environment.
 Of course, if you wanted, you could simply return a valid action from your agent's `act` method and you would then have no need for an action adapter.

 - `reward_adapter`:

-  The reward adapter is a `Callable` object (like a function) that takes the raw environment observation (a `smarts.core.sensors.Observation`) and the [raw environment reward](https://smarts.readthedocs.io/en/latest/sim/observations.html?highlight=reward#rewards) (a `float`) in order to produce a processed reward.
+  The reward adapter is a `Callable` object that takes the raw environment observation (a `smarts.core.sensors.Observation`) and the [raw environment reward](https://smarts.readthedocs.io/en/latest/sim/observations.html?highlight=reward#rewards) (a `float`) in order to produce a processed reward.
 This allows you to create a custom reward function for your agent.

 - `info_adapter`:

   Conforming to OpenAI's Gym interface, we allow the agent to specify what information they would like to receive from the environment.
-An info adapter is a `Callable` object (like a function) that takes a raw environment observation (a `smarts.core.sensors.Observation`), the raw environment reward (a `float`), and environment information from the ULTRA environment (a `Dict`).
+An info adapter is a `Callable` object that takes a raw environment observation (a `smarts.core.sensors.Observation`), the raw environment reward (a `float`), and environment information from the ULTRA environment (a `Dict`).
 The info adapter is meant to return further processed information, if needed.

-### An Example
+### Example

-See below for a full-fledged example of what an `agent.py` file could look like:
+See below for a full-fledged example of what an `agent.py` file could look like.

 ```python
 from typing import Dict